Skip to content

 Length & Balance: control, leverage, and shot mechanics

-Stick length changes skating posture and how you load shots.
-Balance (how weight is distributed) affects quickness and feel more than raw grams.
+Stick length changes posture and how you load shots.
+Balance affects quickness and feel more than raw grams.

 Shorter (below chin on skates)

-Quicker hands, lower swing-weight, and strong puck feel.
+Quicker hands and strong puck feel.
 Great for tight spaces and low-kick shooters who rely on quick snapshots.

 Neutral (around chin–nose)